504steven/DesignPattern_UML-Practice/lab8/readme.md

 # Lab8-lime app
 This lab was orginally designed with composite and chain of responsibility pattern.
-I chose Decorator pattern to modify the Screen component display result as required.
+I chose Decorator pattern to modify the Screen component display result to the required format.
+Decorator pattern is good for this case, since it only modifies a object's behavior without changing its own properties.
 Also, added delete function to delete digit input in the credit card infor.